Getting Started

 - Node.js 22 or later — nodejs.org

-Claude Code provides the claude command.
-Pulse launches it automatically with the Pulse MCP server wired in — so the agent has instant access to the framework reference, your project structure, and all Pulse tools without any manual configuration.
+Pulse launches your chosen agent automatically with the Pulse MCP server wired in — so the agent has instant access to the framework reference, your project structure, and all Pulse tools without any manual configuration.

 Install Pulse